Here is a closer look at the upcoming 2015 Waves.

 First-year head coach Troy Tanner to be assisted in 2014 by Kyle Luongo and Alex Dunphy.

-Kyle Luongo, 2010 Pepperdine graduate, enters his third season with the women’s volleyball team in 2016.
+Kyle Luongo, 2010 Pepperdine graduate, enters his fourth season with the women’s volleyball team in 2017.
 He joined the staff in February 2014.

-Last season, Luongo helped the team to a 17-14 overall record and eight wins for a 6th place finish within the West Coast Conference.
-Since he joined the squad for the 2014 season, the Waves have gone 29-32 overall and 15-21 among conference competition.
+Last season, the Waves produced a 13-17 overall record and a 7-11 record within the West Coast Conference.
+In 2016, Luongo helped the team to a 17-14 overall record and eight wins for a 6th place finish within the WCC.
+Since he joined the squad for the 2014 season, the Waves have gone 42-49 (.462) overall and 22-32 (.407) among conference competition.

 Luongo was a member of the Waves' men's volleyball team from 2008-10.
 He was a volunteer assistant coach at the University of Michigan prior to returning to Malibu.